Veronica Jin: Career

 Jin switched careers and entered the film industry when she was almost 30 years old, joining UNI Connect Broadcast Production as general manager and worked on project investments for about five years.
 During the COVID-19 pandemic, the company had acquired the distribution rights for Yin Chen-hao's romance film Man in Love, but the project was forced to be cancelled due to budget cuts.
 Jin, who liked the screenplay and felt it was a pity to waste such potential, decided to purchase the rights and started her own film production company, Calendar Studios, with her boyfriend and film director Cheng Wei-hao in 2020.
 Jin and her company debuted with the release of Man in Love in 2021.
 She also produced and co-wrote the sci-fi film The Soul with Cheng, which earned her nominations for Best Adapted Screenplay in the 58th Golden Horse Awards and Best Screenplay in the 3rd Taiwan Film Critics Society Awards.
 In the same year, Jin produced Cheng's television series debut The Pond.

 Jin once again served as the executive producer for Cheng's supernatural comedy film Marry My Dead Body in 2023.
 The film represented Taiwan in being nominated for Best International Feature Film in the 96th Academy Awards, and became the seventh high-grossing Taiwanese film of all time.
 During the film's post-production, Jin and Cheng conceptualised the idea for a spin-off, which eventually developed into the 2024 Netflix crime comedy series GG Precinct.
+In 2026, she produced the Chinese crime thriller Vanishing Point, also directed by Cheng.